Perturbative analysis of the Wess-Zumino flow: Introduction

 In this paper, we show that any correlation function of chiral superfields obtained from the Wess-Zumino flow is UV finite at positive flow time in all orders of the perturbation theory.
 Since the model does not have the gauge symmetry, the mechanism of realizing the UV finiteness is quite different from that of the Yang-Mills flow.
-As we will see later, it is a direct consequence of the supersymmetry, in particular, the non-renormalizaition theorem of the Wess-Zumino model.
+As we will see later, it is a direct consequence of the supersymmetry, in particular, the nonrenormalization theorem of the Wess-Zumino model.

-To show this, we firstly introduce a method of defining a Wess-Zumino flow with renormalization-invariant couplings.
+To show this, we first introduce a method of defining a Wess-Zumino flow with renormalization-invariant couplings.
 We also give a renormalization-invariant initial condition.
-These renormalization invariances are immediately shown from the non-renormalization theorem.
-The perturbation calculation of the Wess-Zumino flow is carried out using an iterative expansion of flow equation and the ordinary perturbation theory for the boundary Wess-Zumino model.
+These renormalization invariances are immediately shown from the nonrenormalization theorem.
+The perturbation calculation of the Wess-Zumino flow is carried out using an iterative expansion of the flow equation and the ordinary perturbation theory for the boundary Wess-Zumino model.
 Since the initial condition depends on the coupling constant, the order of the perturbative expansion is given by a fractional power $g^{2/3}$.
-Super-Feynman rule for one particle irreducible (1PI) supergraph is then derived.
+The super-Feynman rule for one-particle irreducible (1PI) supergraphs is then derived.
 Using the power counting theorem based on the super-Feynman rule, the UV finiteness of the Wess-Zumino flow is established.

-The rest of this paper is arranged as follows: In Sec.\ref{phi-four}, we consider the gradient flow of the $\phi^4$ scalar field theory.
-In Sec.\ref{sec:WZ_review}, we review a perturbation theory in the Wess-Zumino model as a supersymmetric extension of $\phi^4$ scalar field theory.
-In Sec.\ref{sec:WZ_flow}, we construct the Wess-Zumino flow with renormalization-invariant couplings according to Ref.\cite{Kadoh:2019glu} with some modifications.
-With super-Feynman rule for the correlation function derived from the iterative expansion of flow equation, we show that the Wess-Zumino flow has the UV finiteness using the power counting theorem.
-Sec.\ref{sec:summary} is devoted to summarizing results.
+The rest of this paper is arranged as follows: In Sec.~\ref{phi-four}, we consider the gradient flow of the $\phi^4$ scalar field theory.
+In Sec.~\ref{sec:WZ_review}, we review a perturbation theory in the Wess-Zumino model as a supersymmetric extension of $\phi^4$ scalar field theory.
+In Sec.~\ref{sec:WZ_flow}, we construct the Wess-Zumino flow with renormalization-invariant couplings according to Ref.~\cite{Kadoh:2019glu} with some modifications.
+With the super-Feynman rule for the correlation function derived from the iterative expansion of the flow equation, we show that the Wess-Zumino flow has UV finiteness using the power counting theorem.
+Section \ref{sec:summary} is devoted to summarizing results.